-Boston Medical Center’s Division of Psychiatry offers a medically supervised Smoking Cessation Program.
-The program is an eight week, one hour per week classroom model with a curriculum that includes pharmacotherapy, nicotine replacement (gum and patches), stress reduction training, cognitive restructuring, social support and relapse prevention counseling.
+Boston Medical Center’s Division of Psychiatry offers a medically supervised Smoking Cessation Program for patients and staff.
+The program is an eight week, one hour per week classroom model with a curriculum that includes pharmacotherapy, nicotine replacement (gum and patches), stress reduction training, cognitive therapy, social support, and relapse prevention counseling.

 This clinical resource for BMC patients also serves as a center for training and research in tobacco control available to the entire Medical Center community.
-Already the BMC Smoking Cessation Program has been included in specific NIH proposals within the Pulmonary Center, and Dr. Sokolove is hoping to expand these research links to other relevant departments within all schools of BUMC.
-Faculty interested in research and training opportunities, should contact Dr. Sokolove directly at 617.414.5098.
+It has been a valuable source for tobacco related research within the Medical Campus, and has been utilized to train tobacco cessation specialists.

 Referrals to the BMC Smoking Cessation program can be made by calling Primary Care at 617.414.5951 or by placing an EPIC referral to Behavioral Medicine – Smoking Cessation.